 Selected released jennies would receive a single dose of PZP and/or PZP-22 contraceptive vaccine or similar vaccine/fertility control.
-A more thorough review of the potential effects of PZP vaccines is in Appendix 5.
+A more thorough review of the potential effects of PZP vaccines is in Appendix 4.
 When injected, PZP (antigen) causes the treated animals' immune system to produce antibodies; these antibodies bind to the zona pellucida proteins on the surface of unfertilized eggs and effectively block sperm binding and fertilization (ZooMontana, 2000).
 Some jennies could be expected to have impaired ovarian function after treatment with PZP vaccines (Joonè et al., 2017; Nolan et al., 2018).
 PZP is relatively inexpensive, meets BLM requirements for safety to treated animals and the environment, and can easily be administered in the field.
 In addition, PZP contraception appears to be reversible for animals that are treated only a few times.
 One-time application at the capture site would not affect normal development of a fetus should the jennies already be pregnant when vaccinated, hormone health of the jennies, or behavioral responses to stallions (Kirkpatrick et al., 1995).
 The vaccine has also proven to have no apparent effect on pregnancies in progress, the health of offspring, or the non-reproductive behaviors of treated animals (Turner et. al., 1997).
-Results from a burro PZP treatment project at Black Mountain HMA (Arizona) have not yet been published but are consistent with published studies on PZP effects in horses (Kahler and Boyles-Griffin 2022).
+Results from a burro PZP treatment project at Black Mountain HMA (Arizona) have not yet been published in a peer-reviewed journal but the lead researchers reported that they are consistent with published studies on PZP effects in horses (Kahler and Boyles-Griffin 2022).